 My Professional Story:

-I am a Pacific Northwest girl who is a family and children's storytelling photographer, a cultural photographer, and a part-time travel writer.
-I have been photographing everyday life and the human spirit for approximately ten years.
-My photography style documents candid, unscripted moments in your home.
+I am a Pacific Northwest girl who is a travel, cultural, humanitarian photographer, and part-time freelance writer.
+I have been photographing everyday life and the human spirit for over ten years.
+My photography style documents candid, unscripted cultural moments.
 I have a keen ability to capture people in a relaxed and unposed state, contributing to the documentation of human nature in its purest form.
 My photo-editing process is minimal, as I want to keep the integrity of the moments I am documenting.

 My Personal Story:

-Aside from my gardening, photography, writing and activism; I fill my days with hiking, watching Sherlock Holmes on Netflix, walking the countryside (I'm a fan of small towns.), girlfriend adventures, marking off restaurants from my Portland food list, reading nonfiction, and researching places to travel.
-I have traveled to many areas of the world when U2 cassette tapes were all the rage, Kodak click-boxes captured images, and cell phones did not exist.
-With that being said, I don't claim bragging rights of the good ole days, because I like my modern conveniences found in Google Maps, the music of Ed Sheeran, and a camera that does not lie about my images displayed on a mini screen.
+My early years consisted of old-school travel when U2 cassette tapes were all the rage, Kodak click-boxes captured images, and cell phones did not exist.
+However, I don't claim bragging rights of the good old days, because I like my modern conveniences, such as my digital camera that does not lie about my images displayed on the mini screen.